← Back to blog

 • Implement strong encryption - 234k websites tested by OWASP presented a critical vulnerability in their encryption system, and storing your secrets unencrypted can quickly backfire.
 Using a tool like Onboardbase is important to secure your encryption keys as well.
 Our security guidelines conform to a zero trust architecture, using AES-256 encryption at rest and a combination of AES-GCM and RSA encryption in transit.

-• Ensure secure secret sharing - If you need to share secrets with a colleague, use Disposable―it’s a chat-like web app we built to share sensitive information securely and quickly with end-to-end encryption and automatic deletion.
+• Ensure secure secret sharing - If you need to share secrets with a colleague, use Credentials.new―it’s a chat-like web app we built to share sensitive information securely and quickly with end-to-end encryption and automatic deletion.

 • Regularly rotate secrets - Implement a secret rotation policy to regularly update and refresh your encryption keys, API tokens, and other sensitive credentials.
 By periodically changing secrets, you mitigate the risk of long-term exposure and unauthorized access.